 Carbios is developing a bioplastic that can be recycled infinitely.
 The company's special enzymes can break down long plastic chains into monomers that can then be purified, separated and reused for new plastic production.

-Ethanol production in the US reached an average of 1.047 million barrels per day, down by 13,000 barrels per day from the previous week, according to data from the Energy Information Administration.
-The four-week average also declined to 1.05 million barrels per day for an annualized rate of 16.1 billion gallons.
+US ethanol production reached an average of 996,000 barrels per day, down by 37,000 barrels per day from the previous week and the first time in 13 weeks that the country's production declined below 1 million barrels per day, according to data from the Energy Information Administration.
+The four-week average also dropped to 1.049 million barrels per day for an annualized rate of 16.08 billion gallons.